Wired Like a Brain: Neuromorphic Hardware's AI Future

 Final Thoughts

 We are building computers that think efficiently, adapt continuously, and run on minimal power.
-Neuromorphic computing offers practical, transformative solutions for a data-rich, energy-limited world.
+Neuromorphic computing offers practical solutions for a data-rich, energy-limited world.

 If your devices could learn and adapt to your unique habits like your brain does, what is the first thing you would teach them?